Rampagy/march_madness/README.md

 ```

 Using the 2024 bracket keys for this example `North Carolina` and `Purdue` played in the championship game and `North Carolina` won.

+## Methods

+Can choose between different methods:

+### Legacy method (0)

+probability right seed wins = left seed / (left seed + right seed)

+### New method (1)

+Samples a normal distribution to determine the score of each team and the team with the higher score wins the game.
+Distributions are weighted based on seed.